ava-labs/avalanche-docs/docs/subnets/how-to-upgrade-precompile.md

 Provide the path to the upgrade file to import: /tmp/testSubnet-upgrade.json
 ```

-An existing file would be overwritten.
+An existing file with the same path and filename would be overwritten.

 After you have imported the file, you can `apply` it either to a local network or to
 a locally running validator.
 Follow the instructions for the appropriate use case.